Waterloo Plains massacre: Background

-In early 1837 the Barfold sheep run was established by William Henry Yaldwyn, when business partner and station overseer John Coppock drove 4000 sheep from the Goulburn area to a site on a creek (later named Piper's Creek) about 8 miles north of Kyneton.
+In late 1837, the Barfold sheep station was established on Djadjawurrung country by William Henry Yaldwyn, when his station overseer John Coppock drove 4,000 sheep from the Goulburn area to a site along the Campaspe River, about 8 mi north of Kyneton.

+Coppock's men soon formed a habit of shooting the resident Indigenous people including women and children.
+Other colonists took up land around Barfold in early 1838 including Henry Monro at Spring Plains, Captain Charles Hutton at Campaspe Plains, Alexander Mollison at Coliban, Charles Ebden at Carlsruhe and William Bowman at Sutton Grange.
+Bowman shot at every black person he saw on his run, while Hutton believed in punishing the tribes wholesale and exterminating them completely.

+In April 1838, conflict between the British pastoralist invaders and the neighbouring Taungurung people from the Goulburn River region resulted in the Faithful Massacre of eight British stockmen near the present site of Benalla.
+Subsequent reprisal raids killed up to 100 Aboriginal people.

-In 1838, two convicts (a hut keeper and watchman) were found dead and 1200 sheep missing.
+The upsurge in violence spread to the Barfold region where in May 1838, two of Coppock's convict workers, a hut keeper and watchman, were found dead, and 1200 sheep missing.

 Massacre

-Coppock summoned between 16 and 19 convict men from Barfold and surrounding stations owned by Charles Ebden (Carlsruhe station) and Dr William Bowman and H Munro.
+Coppock summoned about 20 convict men from Barfold and surrounding stations owned by Charles Ebden (Carlsruhe station), Dr William Bowman (Sutton Grange) and Henry Monro (Spring Plains).

-The armed and mounted party, tracked the Djadjawurrung people to their camp in a gully (now known as Waterloo Plains).
-At night the armed party attacked, taking the camp by surprise as they cooked the stolen sheep.
+The armed and mounted party tracked the Djadjawurrung people to their camp in a gully (now known as Waterloo Plains).
+The armed party attacked at night, taking the Djadjawurrung by surprise as they cooked the stolen sheep.
 The terrain meant the victims had little defence other than their spears and shields.
-When the attack was over, between 8 and 23 Djadjawurrung were dead and some wounded.
+When the attack was over, between 8 and 23 Djadjawurrung were dead and others wounded.
 Two of the attackers sustained minor injuries.

 Chief Protector of Aborigines George Augustus Robinson reported:They fired from their horses; the blacks were down in the hole.
 They were out of distance of spears.
 One old man kept supplying them with spears and was soon shot.
 Great many were shot.
 Some other blacks held up pieces of bark to keep off the balls but it was no use.
 Some were shot dead with their bark in their hands.